Shine a light in all the right places with these webcam lighting options

-Best Lighting for Webcam Streaming iMore 2020
+Best lighting for webcam streaming iMore 2022

-Perfect lighting is the key to getting a good photo or video, even webcam streaming.
-However, with webcam streaming you don't need any ol' light; you want a soft, indirect light to shine directly on your face, making you the focus.
-Whether you're streaming on YouTube or meeting your boss on Zoom, we've rounded up a list of our favorite lights this year.
+Proper lighting is the key to getting stable video footage and clean stills with your iPhone and for webcam streaming.
+However, you don't need any ol' light; you want a soft, indirect light to shine directly on your face, making you the focus.
+Whether you're streaming on YouTube, producing a TikTok short, or meeting your boss on Zoom, we've rounded up a list of the best lighting for webcam streaming.

-- Best professional lights: Neewer 5600K USB LED Video Lights 2-pack
+- Best professional lights: Neewer 5600K USB LED video lights 2-pack

-- Best budget pick: GLOUE LED Circle Clip-On
+- Best budget pick: QIAYA selfie light ring

-- Best for video conference calls: Lume Cube Video Conference Lighting Kit
+- Best for video conference calls: Lume Cube video conference lighting kit

 - Best tabletop lights: Emart 60 LEDs

-- Best for your phone: UBeesize 10-inch Selfie Ring + Tripod
+- Best for your phone: UBeesize 10-inch selfie ring + tripod

-Best professional lights: Neewer 5600K USB LED Video Lights 2-packStaff Pick
+Best professional lights: Neewer 5600K USB LED video lights 2-packStaff Pick

-This panel-style light kit from Neewer comes with two LED light panels.
+This panel-style light kit from Neewer comes with two LED light panels, one of the many reasons this is one of the best lighting options for webcam streaming.
 The lights are powered by USB and work with a wall plug.
-Each small LED panel is adjustable up to 180 degrees, so you get the right angle every time.
+Each small LED panel adjusts up to 180 degrees, so you get the right angle every time.
 Also included are two tripods for perfect positioning, two extension sticks, and eight filters.
-Set one light on either side of you and you're good to go.
+Set one light on either side of you, and you're good to go.

-Best budget pick: GLOUE LED Circle Clip-On
+Best budget pick: QIAYA selfie light ring

-This LED circle light from GLOUE clips on to your laptop, monitor, tablet, or smartphone and shines 36 LED bubble lights toward your face.
-The light is USB-powered, so you can plug it directly into your laptop, desktop, or a wall charger.
-Press a button on the light to adjust the brightness, and you'll get rid of annoying shadows while using your webcam.
+QIAYA's LED light made our list of the best ring lights for selfies for its price, weight, and fill light capabilities.
+It clips over your iPhone, or iPad for FaceTime calls and pics and works on your Mac for webcam streaming or video calls with friends and family.
+This small light recharges via USB, making this kit portable and wallet-friendly.

-Best for video conference calls: Lume Cube Video Conference Lighting Kit
+Best for video conference calls: Lume Cube video conference lighting kit

-At-home and in-office workers who spend all day on video conference calls will love Lume Cube's Conference Lighting Kit.
-The LED panel lights give off a soft but bright light that's fully adjustable to daytime or nighttime shooting.
+At-home and in-office workers who spend all day on video conference calls will love Lume Cube's conference lighting kit.
+The LED panel lights give off a soft but bright light that's fully adjustable for daytime or nighttime shooting.
 The lenses are frosted and covered with a white diffuser, putting you in a professional glow.
-This kit comes with a computer mount and is ready to use right out of the box.
+Plus, this kit comes with a computer mount and is ready to use right out of the box.

 Best tabletop lights: Emart 60 LEDs

+When you don't have the desktop space to make room for a tripod, grab the iVict Clip-On LED.
+With ten brightness levels, three color modes, and a 360-degree flexible gooseneck, you choose what to illuminate.
+USB powers this light, and it doubles as a bedside reading lamp.

-Best for your phone: UBeesize 10-inch Selfie Ring + Tripod
+Best for your phone: UBeesize 10-inch selfie ring + tripod

 If you use your phone as your webcam, the 10-inch selfie ring from UBeesize is just what you need.
 This affordable kit includes a dimmable ring light with three color options, a mini desktop camera holder, an adjustable tripod, and a Bluetooth remote.
 Set the tripod on your desk or the floor, and you're ready to take calls or film video.
 You can even leave your phone off the tripod and place this light behind your computer's webcam for precise lighting.